-The state of Sinaloa, with the exception of Mazatlán, there Zona Dorada and historical center, with direct arrival and departure by plane as well as Los Mochis/ railway line of the "El Chepe".
+In the state of Sinaloa, except Mazatlán, there is Zona Dorada and a historical center, with direct arrival and departure by plane as well as Los Mochis/ railway line of the "El Chepe".

-The state of Colima, with the exception of Manzanillo, when arriving by ship or plane
+The state of Colima, except Manzanillo, when arriving by ship or plane

-The state of Guerrero, with the exception of Ixtapa-Zihuatanejo if arriving by plane and the city of Taxco if arriving and departing by daylight.
+The state of Guerrero, except Ixtapa-Zihuatanejo if arriving by plane and the city of Taxco if arriving and departing by daylight.

 In the state of Michoacán, the areas west of the state capital Morelia.